cliffordgreen/Post-Live-Session-Homework-9/Post_Live_Session_9.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

+MUCH more volitile than other stocks we observed previously